All Episodes

 And so we asked for the enforcement.

-We've delegated that uh power uh uh to uh our are to fulfill our constitutional obligation.
+We've delegated that power to fulfill our constitutional obligation.

-Well, it's a r there's a reason for that, and actually you wrote a series of articles, Daniel, this week, and much of many of which I was referring to on the program.
+And actually, you wrote a series of articles, Daniel, this week, and many of which I was referring to on the program.

-Uh one of them had to do with breaking up the ninth circuit, and you made a very strong case that as of the end of fiscal year twenty sixteen, and again, this includes Hawaii, Alaska, California, Nevada, Arizona, Oregon, Washington, Idaho,
+And you made a very strong case that as of the end of fiscal year 2016, and again, this includes Hawaii, Alaska, California, Nevada, Arizona, Oregon, Washington, Idaho, Montana.

-Montana, and as of the end of fiscal year twenty sixteen, there were thirteen thousand three hundred and thirty-four pending appeals before the ninth circuit, which is more than twice the amount of the second busiest circuit, which is the Fifth Circuit Court, and more than ten times as much as the adjacent tenth circuit court of appeals.
+And as of the end of fiscal year 2016, there were 13,334 pending appeals before the Ninth Circuit, which is more than twice the amount of the second busiest circuit, which is the Fifth Circuit Court, and more than 10 times as much as the adjacent 10th Circuit Court of Appeals.

 And you wrote another series of articles on how they have no jurisdiction over Trump's immigration order and how rogue judges are undermining our sovereignty.